Bad AI is a thing - What's Preventing Teams from Monitoring it?

 We've been talking to Artificial Intelligence (AI) companies across many different verticals, and we're hearing some common, yet distinct, reasons that are preventing them from monitoring their Machine Learning (ML) models in production.
 Whatever the industry - whether it's Business Intelligence, Energy, Biotech, Fintech, etc. - the challenges around establishing the individual pieces of the MLOps toolchain are universal.
 Here's a quick breakdown on the factors we are seeing at play.

 The one thing that every Data Scientist we've talked to can agree upon is that model monitoring is important.
 And virtually everyone also admits (rather sheepishly sometimes) that their organization isn't doing enough to make sure their production models are performing as intended.
 With more and more ML models reaching production and actually being used in the real-world the consequences of unattended models are very real.
 "AI gone wrong" is a favorite topic among today's media as the public continues to focus their imagination on the doom and gloom of robots taking over humanity, rather than the very real benefits this technology is now bringing to almost every aspect of life.
-From discriminatory algorithms wrongly accusing families of childcare fraud to AI showing bias against woman candidates, the examples of AI gone wrong seem to be endless.
+From discriminatory algorithms wrongly accusing families of childcare fraud to AI showing bias against female candidates, the examples of AI gone wrong seem to be endless.

 So this begs the question: Why are companies not doing everything in their power to keep a watchful eye on their ML models?